Last Updated on 6 July 2023 by Editorial Team

 Challenges to Sustainable Construction

-While sustainable construction offers many benefits, there are also some challenges that must be overcome.
+While sustainable construction practices offer many benefits, there are also some challenges that must be overcome.

 Lack of Awareness

-One of the main challenges to sustainability in construction practices is a lack of awareness among architects, builders, and consumers.
+One of the main challenges to sustainable construction practices is a lack of awareness among architects, builders, and consumers.
 Many people are still unaware of the benefits of sustainability in construction and the techniques and technologies that can be used to achieve it.